Cupra Leon Estate (2025) review: Carry lots of kit with speed and style

 Overview

-The Cupra Leon Estate car is an elongated, load-lugging version of the fast Leon hatch.
-As a member of Volkswagen’s MQB platform product family, it shares underpinnings with the VW Golf Mk8 estate and Audi A3, and so the same range of engines offered in those cars is available here, too.
-From basic 150hp petrols to a new halo 333hp all-wheel drive barnstormer – they may all come in copper, but there are plenty of flavours to choose from.
+The Cupra Leon Estate car is an elongated, load-lugging version of the Leon hot hatch.
+As a member of Volkswagen’s MQB platform product family, it shares underpinnings with the VW Golf Mk8 estate and Audi A3, and offers a similarly wide range of engines.
+From basic 150hp petrols to a halo 333hp all-wheel drive barnstormer.

-The Cupra Leon Estate was subjected to a facelift for 2024.
-The revisions include a redesigned front end, sculpted into the style of a more menacing ‘shark-nose’, the addition of new triangular LED lights and one illuminated logo at the rear.
-The interior has had a few tucks, too – a redesigned centre console that boasts plenty of piano-black plastic, while other fresh materials can also now be found around the cabin.
+The Cupra Leon Estate was subjected to a facelift in 2024.
+The revisions included a redesigned front end, sculpted into the style of a more menacing ‘shark-nose’, the addition of new triangular LED lights and an illuminated logo at the rear.
+The interior had a few updates, too – a redesigned centre console that boasts plenty of piano-black plastic, while other fresh materials can also now be found around the cabin.

 What’s it like inside?